n1xyz/tracing-axiomco/README.md

 Every span/event includes a timestamp (not a field, sent out of band), a service name, and any extra fields passed to the builder.
 Events and spans also have the `level`, `name`, and `target` from tracing's metadata.
-The level is lowercased to match the conventions of Honeycomb's "logs" feature.
+The level is lowercased to match the conventions of Axiom's entity names.

 Trace IDs and Span IDs are generated pseudorandomly, and follow the same hex-string format and length as in OpenTelemetry.